dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/pubsub-overview.md

 Similarly, if two different applications (with different app-IDs) subscribe to the same topic, Dapr delivers each message to *only one instance of **each** application*.

-### Topic scoping
+### Scoping topics for added security

-By default, all topics backing the Dapr Pub/sub component are available to every application configured with that component.
+By default, all topics backing the Dapr Pub/Sub component are available to every application configured with that component.
 You can limit which application can publish or subscribe to topics with Dapr topic scoping.
-For more information, read: [Pub/sub topic scoping]({{< ref pubsub-scopes.md >}}).
+For more information, read: [Pub/Sub topic scoping]({{< ref pubsub-scopes.md >}}).

 ### Message Time-to-Live (TTL)

-Dapr can set a timeout message on a per-message basis, meaning that if the message is not read from the Pub/sub component, then the message is discarded.
+Dapr can set a timeout message on a per-message basis, meaning that if the message is not read from the Pub/Sub component, then the message is discarded.
 This timeout message prevents a build up of unread messages.
 If a message has been in the queue longer than the configured TTL, it is marked as dead.

-For more information, read [Pub/sub message TTL]({{< ref pubsub-message-ttl.md >}}).
+For more information, read [Pub/Sub message TTL]({{< ref pubsub-message-ttl.md >}}).

 {{% alert title="Note" color="primary" %}}
  You can also set message TTL for a given queue at component creation.
 Look at the specific characteristic of the component that you are using.